uvaaland/cig_llnl_workshop/index.md

 The tutorial consists of four parts.
 In the first part, we will look at how to set up SPECFEM3D_GLOBE.
 In part two, we use SPECFEM3D_GLOBE to run a continental-scale simulation.
-In parth three, we explore how to visualize the output simulation data using ObsPy and Paraview, and in part four, we will look at how to run adjoint simulations using SPECFEM3D_GLOBE.
+In part three, we explore how to visualize the output simulation data using ObsPy and Paraview, and in part four, we will look at how to run adjoint simulations using SPECFEM3D_GLOBE.